Wickford: Opposition

 The Masterplan has met with resistance with many residents of Wickford, mainly due to overall cost, and also the fear from some older residents that raising the level of the river could see repeats of the floods in 1958 and 1960.

 There have also been criticism over the number of developments being constructed, which some say threaten to overdevelop and cause environmental and aesthetic damage to the town centre whilst providing minimal improvements to public services; one such group is the Wickford Action Group who has campaigned against many of the revisions made prior to the public approval of the plan.

 Progress

 Construction began in earnest in February 2007, which saw the demolition of many of the buildings in Lower Southend Road to make way for a new residential area.
 As of December 2009 this development has been partially completed (Riverside Place phase 1 + Riverside Court), however the compulsory purchase order of the post sorting office has been withdrawn leaving the fate of Riverside Place Phase 2 in doubt.

-As of April 2010, the whole of the Masterplan project is facing serious delays and construction has halted due to the global financial crisis.
+As of April 2010, the whole of the Masterplan project is facing serious delays and construction has halted due to the 2008 financial crisis.
 In May 2009 the construction company Bradgate Developments released a statement assuring residents the project was still on track.